mauritzwicker/tov-solver/README.md

 # tov-solver
-Modelling the internal structure of neutron stars through the Tolman-Oppenheimer-Volkoff Equation.
+Numerically solving the Tolman-Oppenheimer-Volkoff qquations to model the internal structure of neutron stars

 ## Useful Guides
 - [Code Guide](other/TOV_CodeGuide_WickerMauritz.pdf)